 1.12 School closings

-School closings are announced via group text message to the parent cell phones provided at Orientation.
+School closings and delays are announced via email and a group text message to the parent cell phone numbers provided at Orientation.
 Please do not call the school or teachers or reply to the group text.
-Our Savior school closings can also be seen at clickondetroit.com/school closings/.